First-order general constitutive equations for relativistic fluids using the projection method in the Chapman-Enskog expansion of the Boltzmann equation: Abstract

 \section{Abstract}

-The first-order out of equilibrium correction to the distribution function, obtained by implementing the projection method for the perturbed relativistic Boltzmann equation using the Chapman-Enskog method, is generalized in order to explicitly include the freedom of choice for thermodynamic frame and representation.
-It is shown how this procedure leads to general constitutive equations that couple the thermodynamic fluxes to all forces including a weak external electromagnetic field.
+The first-order out of equilibrium correction to the distribution function, obtained by implementing the projection method for the perturbed relativistic Boltzmann equation using the Chapman-Enskog method, is generalized in order to explicitly include the freedom of choice for frame and representation.
+It is shown how this procedure leads to general constitutive equations that couple the dissipative fluxes to all derivatives of the state variables (forces), including a weak external electromagnetic field.
 Special cases of the resulting force-flux relations have been shown to lead to physically sound theories for relativistic fluids.